Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data: Methods

-To mimic the setting for which standard compression algorithms were developed (and thereby ensure a fair comparison), where the compressor is programmed with only minimal statistical assumptions about the data (with stronger assumptions for domain-specific compressors), we evaluate on unseen, out-of-distribution (OOD) datasets for each modality and not on in-distribution held-out datasets (as commonly done in machine learning).
-To do so, we create a single OOD dataset of $1$GB for each modality (full details in \cref{app:experimental-details:ood-eval-data}).
+To mimic the standard compression algorithm setting (and thereby ensure a fair comparison), where the compressor is designed with only minimal statistical assumptions about the data (domain-specific compressors make stronger assumptions), we evaluate on unseen, out-of-distribution (OOD) datasets for each modality and not on in-distribution held-out datasets (as common in machine learning).
+To do so, we create a single OOD dataset of $1$GB for each modality (details in \cref{app:experimental-details:ood-eval-data}).